burrowHQ/burrowland/contracts/contract/API.md

     /// - Requires to be called by the contract owner.
     #[payable]
     fn update_asset(&mut self, token_id: ValidAccountId, asset_config: AssetConfig);

+    /// Updates the prot_ratio for the asset with the a given token_id.
+    /// - Panics if the prot_ratio is invalid.
+    /// - Panics if an asset with the given token_id doesn't exist.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner or guardians.
+    #[payable]
+    fn update_asset_prot_ratio(&mut self, token_id: AccountId, prot_ratio: u32);

+    /// Enable the capacity for the asset with the a given token_id.
+    /// - Panics if the capacity is invalid.
+    /// - Panics if an asset with the given token_id doesn't exist.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner.
+    #[payable]
+    fn enable_asset_capacity(&mut self, token_id: AccountId, can_deposit: Option<bool>, can_withdraw: Option<bool>, can_use_as_collateral: Option<bool>, can_borrow: Option<bool>);

+    /// Disable the capacity for the asset with the a given token_id.
+    /// - Panics if the capacity is invalid.
+    /// - Panics if an asset with the given token_id doesn't exist.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner or guardians.
+    #[payable]
+    fn disable_asset_capacity(&mut self, token_id: AccountId, can_deposit: Option<bool>, can_withdraw: Option<bool>, can_use_as_collateral: Option<bool>, can_borrow: Option<bool>);

+    /// Updates the net_tvl_multiplier for the asset with the a given token_id.
+    /// - Panics if the net_tvl_multiplier is invalid.
+    /// - Panics if an asset with the given token_id doesn't exist.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner or guardians.
+    #[payable]
+    fn update_asset_net_tvl_multiplier(&mut self, token_id: AccountId, net_tvl_multiplier: u32);

+    /// Claim prot_fee from asset with the a given token_id.
+    /// - Panics if an asset with the given token_id doesn't exist.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner or guardians.
+    #[payable]
+    fn claim_prot_fee(&mut self, token_id: AccountId, stdd_amount: Option<U128>);

+    /// Decrease reserved from asset with the a given token_id.
+    /// - Panics if an asset with the given token_id doesn't exist.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner or guardians.
+    #[payable]
+    fn decrease_reserved(&mut self, token_id: AccountId, stdd_amount: Option<U128>);

+    /// Increase reserved from asset with the a given token_id.
+    /// - Panics if an asset with the given token_id doesn't exist.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner or guardians.
+    #[payable]
+    fn increase_reserved(&mut self, asset_amount: AssetAmount);

     /// Receives the transfer from the fungible token and executes a list of actions given in the
     /// message on behalf of the sender.
 The actions that can be executed should be limited to a set